jeremydroberts/Packages/README.md

 To successfully compile program, the compiler must be able to access each header file.
 At compile time, customer.cpp,  package.cpp, overnightPackage.cpp, twoDayPackage.cpp, and driver.cpp must be compiled together.

+Typescript contains the code and a sample execution of the program.